LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-documents-1.md

     * Heading 2 for first level of sub-headings

       * Heading 3 for next level of sub-headings, etc.
+* Don’t simply edit the appearance of text to make it stand out as a heading (i.e., increase font size and underline).[](https://support.microsoft.com/en-us/office/make-your-word-docume)
+* The heading tools create structures that allows screen reader software to identify different sections.
+This enables screen reader users to understand how the page is organised, and to quickly navigate to content of interest.

 [Microsoft guidance on accessible headings.](https://support.microsoft.com/en-us/office/make-your-word-documents-accessible-to-people-with-disabilities-d9bf3683-87ac-47ea-b91a-78dcacb3c66d#bkmk_builtinheadings_win)